Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

-Network scanning is performed to discover active network resources.
-A diverse set of techniques can be used for scanning either from an external network or within an internal network.
+Network scanning {and sniffing are} performed to discover active network resources from an external network or within an internal network.
 Effective scanning techniques often enable adversaries to find vulnerabilities and to compromise IT assets~\cite{barnett2008towards}.
-Scanning techniques are typically applied sequentially, based on the following steps: first, identify active hosts; then, list accessible open ports; and finally, determine system and service configurations.
 This information can then be mapped to, e.g., a Common Vulnerability and Exposure (CVE) database, which provides detailed information about publicly known vulnerabilities.
-Databases and categorization of CVEs are available at MITRE\footnote{\url{https://cve.mitre.org/}} , the National Vulnerability Database\footnote{\url{https://nvd.nist.gov/}}, CVE Details\footnote{\url{https://www.cvedetails.com/}} , etc.
+Databases and categorization of CVEs are available at MITRE\footnote{\url{https://cve.mitre.org/}}, the National Vulnerability Database\footnote{\url{https://nvd.nist.gov/}}, CVE Details\footnote{\url{https://www.cvedetails.com/}}, etc. {Sniffing techniques are primarily used to capture network packets that reveal sensitive information such as user credentials and protocols being used in the network.
+One significant distinction between scanning and sniffing is that scanning techniques require direct interaction with the target system, while sniffing uses indirect interaction.}